opengeospatial/ogcapi-features/extensions/README.md

-This folder contains extensions of  the WFS 3.0 standard -
+This folder contains additional parts of the OGC API Features series.